ASKurz/recoding-Hayes-2018/Chapter_02.md

 ![](Chapter_02_files/figure-markdown_github/unnamed-chunk-36-1.png)

-In the text, Hayes shows that individuals based on these two conditions would be expected to differ by 0.441 (i.e., 5.244 - 4.803 = 0.441).
+In the text, Hayes showed that individuals based on these two profiles would be expected to differ by 0.441 (i.e., 5.244 - 4.803 = 0.441).
 That's fine if you're only working with OLS point estimates.
 But a proper Bayesian approach would express the difference in terms of an entire poster distribution, or at least a point estimate accompanied by some sort of intervals.
 Here we'll just work with the posterior to create a difference distribution.
 You could do that with a little deft `posterior_samples()` wrangling.
 Here we'll employ `fitted()`.

 ``` r
 nd <-